NectarProtocol/documentation/README.md

 -   The Living Heart Project was initiated by Dassault Systèmes, a company founded in 1981 with €4.5B annual revenues;

--   The personalized knee replacements were conducted at a health system;
+-   The personalized knee replacements were conducted at a teaching hospital;

 -   The HoloLens shoulder replacement was conducted at a 1,097 bed hospital in France (to compare, Massachusetts General, one of the leading hospitals in the United States, has 1,059 beds - these are large teaching institutions)

 -   The remote surgery in China was conducted by a surgeon from Beijing's 301 Hospital which has 4,000 beds

--   While telehealth was started by startups, the leading telehealth company is valued north of $15B
+-   While telehealth was started by startups, the leading telehealth company is now valued north of $15B (and they've been HIPAA compliant since they began)

--   And, in silico trials are led by researchers which are either in teaching and university institutions or, if a startup, came from teaching and university institutions
+-   And, *in silico* trials are led by researchers which are either in teaching and university institutions or, if a startup, came from teaching and university institutions

 Enterprises do not skimp on data and security practices.